The monodromy of families of subvarieties on abelian varieties: Simplicity of the Tannaka group

 \end{enumerate} \end{theorem}

 The proof of this result will occupy the rest of this section, but let us first observe that the criterion applies in many cases.
-First, a smooth projective curve $X \subset A$ generating $A$ has ample normal bundle \cite[prop.~4.1]{Har71} thus $G_{X, \omega}^\ast$ is simple as soon as $X$ is nondivisible and $g \ge 3$.
-More generally:
+First, a smooth projective curve $X \subset A$ generating $A$ has ample normal bundle \cite[prop.~4.1]{Har71}, thus $G_{X, \omega}^\ast$ is simple as soon as $X$ is nondivisible and $g \ge 3$.
+More generally we have:

 \begin{corollary} Suppose $g \ge 3$ and let $X\subset A$ be a smooth nondivisible subvariety with ample normal bundle.
-Assume (at least) one of the following: \begin{enumerate} \item for $x\in X(k)$ the image of the Albanese morphism $\alb_{X, x} \colon X\to \Alb(X)$ is a nondegenerate subvariety of $\Alb(X)$; \item the natural map $\Alb(X) \to A$ is an isogeny. \end{enumerate} Then the algebraic group $G_{X, \omega}^\ast$ is simple. \end{corollary}
+Assume that one of the following conditions holds: \begin{enumerate} \item for $x\in X(k)$ the image of the Albanese morphism $\alb_{X, x} \colon X\to \Alb(X)$ is a nondegenerate subvariety of $\Alb(X)$ in the sense of \cref{section positivity}, or \item the natural map $\Alb(X) \to A$ is an isogeny. \end{enumerate} Then the algebraic group $G_{X, \omega}^\ast$ is simple. \end{corollary}

 \begin{proof}[{Proof of \cref{Cor:TannakaGroupSimpleSpecialCases}}] For smooth connected subvarieties $X_1,X_2 \subset A$ the image of all Albanese morphisms $X_1 \times X_2 \to \Alb(X_1) \times \Alb(X_2)$ is degenerate provided that $0 < \dim X_1 + \dim X_2 < 2 \dim A$.
 This shows the statement assuming (1).
 Now hypothesis (2) implies hypothesis (1): Indeed, $X \subset A$ is nondegenerate by \cref{Thm:PositivityNotions} and nondegeneracy is invariant under isogenies (\cref{Prop:NonDegerateIsogeny}). \end{proof}